Dimwest/github-crawler-api/README.md

 #### Cons:

-- Not integrated in an Infrastructure as Code (e.g. Terraform) as such, which can be problematic when working in an environment which is 100% managed via IaC as both local and CI user must have IAM permissions to deploy the Lambdas
+- Not integrated in an Infrastructure as Code tool (e.g. Terraform, Cloudformation), which can be problematic when working in an environment which is 100% managed via IaC as both local and CI user must have IAM permissions to deploy the Lambdas
 - Lambdas timeout after 15 minutes, which can be problematic for very large workloads such as fetching all of Facebook's repositories'.
-However API Gateway times out after 29 seconds hence Lambdas will not be the bottleneck in the context of an API development
+However API Gateway times out much faster hence Lambdas will not be the bottleneck in the context of an API development

 ## How to